Featured Exhibit & Programs

 Field Trip Programs

 Students will investigate the physical adaptations that make owls successful nighttime hunters.
 Working in pairs, kids will dissect an owl pellet and classify and organize the bones they find, while exploring how energy moves through food webs.
 NGSS: 3-LS4.C, 4-LS1.A, 4-LS1.D, 5-LS2.A

 Work in groups to design and build a temporary worm habitat to take back to the classroom!
 Learn how worms are adapted for life in the dark underground and how they sense their environments.
 Observe the worms in the classroom to see how they change their environments over time.
 NGSS: 2-LS4.D, 3-LS3.A, 3-LS3.B 3-LS4.C, 4-LS1.A, 4-LS1.D, 5-LS2.A

 Explore In The Dark with a Sloan*Longway educator and learn about animals in different parts of the world, and the body parts that help animals see, hear, move, and get food.
 Gather information from exhibit labels, make observations of exhibit components and models, and work together to organize ideas in a concept map to take back to school.
 Finish the exhibit walk with a hands-on activity.
 NGSS: 1-LS1.A, 1-LS1.D, 2-LS4.D

 Titanic: The Artifact Exhibition takes you on a journey back in time to experience the legend of Titanic like never before.
 The galleries in this fascinating Exhibition feature over 100 real artifacts recovered from the ocean floor along with room re-creations and personal stories; each highlighting a different chapter in the compelling story of Titanic's maiden voyage.

-Cost for students to visit this exhibition is $X per student, $X for adult chaperone.
+Cost for students to visit this exhibition is $7.50 per student.